Python125/The-DOM-and-JavaScript-in-the-UK/README.md

 This project marked my initial foray into DOM manipulation.
 I was fascinated by the ability to dynamically alter a webpage's elements.
 Experimenting with techniques like creating a shrinking hero image and animated text containers significantly enhanced my understanding of JavaScript's power to transform static HTML into interactive experiences.

+Experience the features of this project directly in the browser by visiting the live demo [here](https://peppy-profiterole-5b9543.netlify.app/)

 <img src="/travel-guide.gif" alt="Travel Guide" width="700px" style="text-align: center">